Introduction to Psychotherapy for Alzheimer’s Disease

 “Who needs a hug when you can trip on shrooms and have a full-blown emotional breakthrough?”

-The incorporation of psychedelic therapy during Alzheimer’s retreats has shown potential in positively enhancing one’s emotional state.
-Participants experienced heightened levels of joy, happiness and contentment, alongside reduced feelings of stress, anxiety or depression.
+The incorporation of psychedelic therapy during Alzheimer’s retreats has shown the potential to positively enhance one’s emotional state.
+Participants experienced heightened levels of joy, happiness, and contentment, alongside reduced feelings of stress, anxiety, or depression.
 This can be attributed to the constituent compounds of psychedelics that stimulate mood-regulating areas in our brain, inducing a therapeutic effect.

-Research indicates that psychedelic-assisted therapy helps change a person’s perception of themselves and others while also promoting introspection, meaning making and acceptance towards life challenges.
+Research indicates that psychedelic-assisted therapy helps change a person’s perception of themselves and others while also promoting introspection, meaning-making, and acceptance of life challenges.
 These perspectives are valuable tools for individuals dealing with situations beyond diagnosed health issues.

 There was a successful case study reported where a middle-aged woman who had been taking care of her mother diagnosed with Alzheimer’s was negatively impacted by tending to her needs over time.
 After undergoing psychedelic-assisted therapy that enhanced her emotional state and perspective towards her caregiving duties, she returned home positively charged and continued caring for her mother from a place of love and compassion rather than resentment.